Oliveringlebych/Shady_Meadows/TEST_PLAN.md

 Re-test after fixes to verify that issues have been resolved.

-Flag any accessibility regressions, which will be prioritized for resolution.
+Flag any accessibility regressions, which will be prioritised for resolution.